Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ### Tessera

 On any given node, Tessera can be upgraded to privacy enhanced release at anytime.
-Take care when you enable `enablePrivacyEnhancements` flag in Tessera config as it will accept PSV and PP transactions and can cause the node to crash if GoQuorum node is not privacy enabled.
+Take care when you enable `enablePrivacyEnhancements` flag in Tessera config as it will accept PP/MPP and PSV transactions and can cause the node to crash if GoQuorum node is not privacy enabled.
 The upgraded node can continue to communicate on Tessera nodes running on previous versions using SP transactions.
 API versioning <!-- TODO: add hyperlink later --> (that will be introduced along with privacy enhancements) enables the upgraded node to determine if the receiving node supports privacy enhancements and fail the transaction if not.